What Is the Date Last Insured (DLI) for Disability Benefits?

 If you haven't worked for a while, it's very important to know the date you are last insured for Social Security.

 The "date last insured" (DLI) is the last date that an individual is eligible to receive Social Security Disability Insurance (SSDI).
-In order to receive SSDI, an individual must pass the "recent work" test.
-To pass this test, you must have worked 20 of the last 40 quarters, which is more simply stated as five of the past ten years.
+Your DLI depends on when you last worked.
+In order to receive SSDI, you must pass the "recent work" test, which means you must have worked five of the past ten years (technically, 20 of the last 40 quarters).
 (The rules are a bit different if you are under 30; see our article on the required work credits for SSDI.)

 Look Back Period

-Generally, Social Security will look back ten years from the date the applicant filed a disability claim to determine an individual’s DLI.
-The date that an individual stops working due to disability is not relevant in determining the ten-year look back period; instead, the date of filing an application is used.
+Generally, Social Security will look back ten years from the date the applicant filed a disability claim to determine an individual’s DLI (this is called the "look back period").
+Note that the date that an individual stops working due to disability is not relevant in determining the ten-year look back period; it's the ten years before the application date that counts.

 Date Last Insured

-If you worked your whole life and then stopped, your DLI depends on the date you stopped working (at a job that pays into the Social Security system through FICA taxes).
+Your DLI depends on the date you stopped working at a job that pays into the Social Security system through FICA taxes.
 For instance, if you worked up until five years ago, your DLI would be today.
 If you worked up until four years ago, your DLI would be one year from now.
 If you haven't worked for six years, your DLI was one year ago.
+If your DLI has passed, you can't get SSDI benefits.
+In the same way an auto accident must occur before your auto insurance expires, your disability onset must happen before the date you were last insured (DLI) for disability benefits.

 Applying for SSDI After Your DLI

-Unfortunately, because many disabilities do not have a singular event that causes them, establishing a disability onset date can be difficult and requires medical evidence to support that onset date.
+Because many disabilities do not have a singular event that causes them, establishing a disability onset date can be difficult, and medical evidence is required to support that onset date.
 Often an applicant's medical record will not contain enough evidence to show that the onset date was a certain number of years ago.
-However, if you applied for SSDI at an earlier time, sometimes an SSDI lawyer will be able to reopen your old Social Security claim for evidence of an early disability onset date.
+But if you applied for SSDI at an earlier time, sometimes an SSDI lawyer will be able to reopen your old Social Security claim for evidence of an early disability onset date.

 If your onset date is determined to have occurred before your DLI, you still have to fulfill the recent work requirement.
 But in this case, the ten-year look back period will start with your onset date of disability.
 For instance, if you quit work six years ago because you were in a bad accident, but you didn't apply for SSDI until today, the ten-year look back period would start six years ago.
 As long as you worked a total of at least five years (20 quarters) in the time period ranging from sixteen years ago until six years ago, you would be insured for SSDI.